 Grants are money you don’t have to pay back.
-Although there are fewer grants around than there used to be, there are still 6000 grants currently available to UK businesses.
+Although there are fewer grants around than there used to be, there are still around 6000 grants currently available to UK businesses.
 You just have to know where to look.

 How it works